ILoveFetchingJSON/sourcecode/README.md

 Verify the installation by running "python3 -m pygame.examples.aliens"

 If you don't have the images set up yet, they're also located in this repository.
 I hope you like them!

+Ok so i created some semantic error checker project called main.py i hope you like it!